 How Sustainable Tea Production can Produce Higher Quality Tea

 Sustainable tea production can also produce higher quality tea.
 This is because sustainable tea plantations use more natural methods of cultivation, which can help to improve the flavor and aroma of the tea.

 The adoption of sustainable practices by tea plantations in Sri Lanka is a positive development.
 Sustainable tea production can benefit the environment, tea workers, and consumers alike.

 Sir Thomas Lipton and Tea in Sri Lanka

 In 1890, Sir Thomas Lipton arrived on the island of Ceylon, now Sri Lanka, to purchase a plot of land that would become the first tea estate in his global tea empire.
 These days, in the Ambadandegama Valley located just a few miles from Lipton original tea estate, another experiment in tea production is unfolding.
 Tucked into the side of a precipitous mountain, Amba Estate is a tea operation that shares 10 percent of its revenues with its workers.
 That's a novel approach here in Sri Lanka, a country that's one of the world's largest exporters of tea—an industry that employs more than 1 million of its 22 million residents.

-"What makes us different is our 10 percent revenue share — not profit share.
-We decided to do revenue share because even when we're not making a profit, we felt it was only right that workers and management receives recognition," says Simon Bell.
+"What makes us different is our 10 percent revenue share, not-profit share.
+We decided to do revenue share because even when we're not making a profit, we felt it was only right that workers and management receive recognition," says Simon Bell.